Hen with Sapphire Pendant (Fabergé egg): History

+The success of the 1885 egg (now known as the First Hen) prompted the tsar to order a second one for 1886, beginning an Easter family tradition which would last until the Russian Revolution.
+A minister representing the tsar liaised with Fabergé numerous times to discuss the egg's design and composition, specifically requesting delivery before Easter without compromising on quality.
+The final product cost 3,000 rubles.
+The Hen with Sapphire Pendant was sent to Tsar Alexander III on April 5, 1886 from Fabergé's workshop.
+The egg was presented to Tsarina Marie Fedorovna on April 13 of the same year.

+Hen with Sapphire Pendant was thereafter housed in the Anichkov Palace until the Russian Revolution, after which its survival and fate becomes uncertain.
+The Kremlin Armoury's 1922 inventory list includes a description of a silver hen on a stand of gold, which could refer to the egg.
+The description may be in error since the order specifically stated the hen was to be made of gold.

 Design

 The exact design of this egg is not known as there are no known photographs or illustrations of the egg and written descriptions of the egg sometimes conflict with one another.
+Tony Farber attributes the surviving accounts of its description to both the egg and surprise.

-The present is described as "a hen of gold and rose diamonds taking a sapphire egg out of a nest" in the imperial archive dated February 15, 1886 through April 24, 1886.
+The design is described as "a hen of gold and rose diamonds taking a sapphire egg out of a nest" in the imperial archive dated February 15, 1886 through April 24, 1886, though a description in a 1889 list describes the nest as a "wicker basket".
 The sapphire egg was loosely held in the hen's beak.
 The hen and the basket were both made of gold, studded with hundreds of rose-cut diamonds.

-The archive of the Russian Provisional Government describes the hen as being silver on a stand of gold, though this description is probably in error since the orders for the 1886 Tsar egg specifically stated the present was to be made of gold.

-Surprise

-The surprise was not documented and is unlikely to be discovered as the egg's current whereabouts are unknown.